Wurst-Imperium/WurstClient.net/wiki/Mods/AutoSign/index.md

 It will continue writing that text on all signs that you place until you turn it off.
 That also means that you need to turn AutoSign off and then turn it back on in order to change the text.

 ## Usage
-Trajectories can be used to aim more precisely without having to use BowAimbot.
-Another advantage over BowAimbot is that Trajectories works with more things than just arrows.

 AutoSign can be used for griefing by placing loads of signs all over a building in order to uglify it.
 This is especially effective when writing curse words on the signs.

 It can also be used for spamming or advertising by writing the URL of a website, the IP of a server or whatever you want to advertise on a sign and then placing as many signs as possible, preferably in areas where the signs are visible to many people.
 Fun fact: The domain name "wurst-client.tk" was chosen for the Wurst Client website instead of "wurst-imperium.tk/Wurst-client" because it fits better on a sign.